MediciHouse07/Learning_Records/Book_BookOfProof.md

 - notation conflict, (a,b), interval or an point on a plain
 - || notation conflict, absolute value and cardinality

+# 18/313

+2023/04/26

+- definition of ordered pair
+- lay denfinition of 1.1 and lay another definition of 1.2 based on 1.1

+# 19/313

+2023/04/26

+- visualize cartesian product
+- factor
+- review set, set is a collection of things, Let A be set

 # 27/313

 2023/04/23